UCSD-E4E/fishsense.rs/README.md

 # FishSense

 **FishSense** is a Rust toolkit for analyzing fish images using machine learning and image processing.
-It classifies species, segments fish from backgrounds, detects head/tail points, and estimates 3D length using depth data.
+It classifies species, segments fish from backgrounds, detects head/tail points, and estimates fish length using depth data.

 ---